Decomposing the automorphism group of the surreal numbers: Strongly additive automorphisms

 \end{example}

 Strongly linear automorphisms have the desirable property that they can be easily expressed by declaring them on monomials and extending by strong linearity.
 It is thus natural to ask whether non-strongly linear automorphisms can be approximated by strongly linear ones.
-The following is a special case of a question asked by M.\ Matusinski for the general case of Hahn fields.